marten-seemann/draft-seemann-tsvwg-udp-fragmentation/draft-seemann-tsvwg-udp-fragmentation.md

 ## Linux

-In order to send packets larger than the observed Path MTU and to disable Linux's own Path MTU Discovery, one uses the socket option of level IPPROTO_IP with name IP_MTU_DISCOVER with value IP_PMTUDISC_PROBE for IPv4, and socket option of level IPPROTO_IPV6 with name IPV6_MTU_DISCOVER with value IPV6_PMTUDISC_PROBE for IPv6.
+In order to disable Linux's own Path MTU Discovery, one uses the socket option of level IPPROTO_IP with name IP_MTU_DISCOVER with value IP_PMTUDISC_PROBE for IPv4, and socket option of level IPPROTO_IPV6 with name IPV6_MTU_DISCOVER with value IPV6_PMTUDISC_PROBE for IPv6.

 In addition, for IPv6, to prevent local fragmentation when sending packets larger than the interface MTU, one sets the socket option of level IPPROTO_IPV6